Academics, Arts and Athletics

 - comply with the MSHSL's Student Code of Conduct

-- complete the application form and submit it to the administrative region secretary by the deadline date specified by the region committee.
+- complete the application form and submit it to your school.
+Each school can submit two finalists to their administrative region secretary by the deadline date specified by the region committee.

 Triple ‘A’ Recognition

 Two award finalists from each region (one boy and one girl) will be invited to a recognition banquet in March and League officials will announce the four statewide Triple ‘A’ Award winners at that time.
 All 32 finalists will also participate in an on-court ceremony during the Class AA championship game of the Boys Basketball State Tournament.
 The statewide award winners—a girl and a boy from Class A and Class AA schools—will also receive a four-year $1,000 scholarship.

 Questions about this program can be directed to Charlie Campbell at [email protected] or 763-560-2262.

 Who is the “ideal” Triple ‘A’ Award nominee?